We’re here to set the record straight – Madrid is super vegan-friendly.

 Upscale vegan food in a fine dining atmosphere, across from Retiro Park.
 Lots of raw gourmet food but with cooked dishes as well.
 We came here to celebrate our anniversary and it did not disappoint.
 All the desserts are raw, but they do serve excellent coffee and tea.

 Come for: a special occasion.
 We suggest the lasagna, sushi, and black and white chocolate raw pie.
 Their café con leche de avellena (coffee with hazelnut milk) is superb.

 Notes: Expensive but delicious.
 Expect to pay more than twice your usual meal.
 Accepts reservations.
 No menú del día.

 Llantén Veggie Bar €€ AT Fav

 This traditionally Spanish styled bar and restaurant has great food with a strong sensibility on preparing delicious faux meat.
 Expect a super savory punch to your taste buds with indulgent dishes with creamy sauces and rich garnishes.
 Even something that wasn’t normally our taste (mock octopus made from wild mushrooms) was excellent.
-Recently they’ve dropped tapas from la carta (regular menu) and exclusively serve for lunch and a dinner a menú del día and tapas.
+Recently they’ve dropped tapas from la carta (regular menu) and exclusively serve for lunch and a dinner a menú del día.
 The chef/owner is very friendly and hails from Argentina.

-We recommend: The menú del día and tapas, specifically seitan dishes and faux meat dishes, like the chorivegano and milanesa.
+We recommend: specifically seitan dishes and faux meat dishes, like the chorivegano and milanesa.
 If they have empanadas – get them.
 They frequently feature the pulpo (mock octopus) as it’s one of their most popular dishes.